bingyanliang/stat628-module3/README.md

 ## Introduction

 In this project, we focused on Mexican Restaurants in a specific area: Hillsborough county of Florida.
 This repository contains our source code, summary and report for the project and an excutable Shiny app code.
-You can get access to the Shiny app through this [link text]:()
+You can get access to the Shiny app through https://zli981123.shinyapps.io/YelpAnalysis/

 ## Files and Folders